CoDedArch/coding-challenges/README.md

   -  It's implementation is in Python.
   -  finds the word count, byte count, line count and character count of a file

-# How to use  CCWC to mimic wc command
+# How to use  CCWC to mimic Linux wc command
 ### - fork this repo
 ### - change to ccwc folder
 ### - you can run the ccwc.py script by running the python interpreter